dodgeballhq/dodgeball-trust-sdk-go/README.md

       "currency": "USD",
     },
   },
-  DodgeballID: req.Header.Get("x-dodgeball-id"), // Obtained from the Dodgeball Client SDK, represents the device making the request
+  SourceToken: req.Header.Get("x-dodgeball-source-token"), // Obtained from the Dodgeball Client SDK, represents the device making the request
+  SessionID: "session_def456",// The current session ID of the request
   UserID: "user123", // When you know the ID representing the user making the request in your database (ie after registration), pass it in here.
 Otherwise leave it blank.
   UseVerificationID: req.Header.Get("x-dodgeball-verification-id"), // Optional, if you have a verification ID, you can pass it in here
 }